8eni/last-man-standing-smart-contract/README.md

 How much is it to enter
 - The Chairperson decides on deployment

-What is someone doesn't pay up when they enter the comp
+What if someone doesn't pay up when they enter the comp
 - Not possible, if the users ETH value sent on newEntry does not match that of what the chairperson has set they will be thrown, also if they send to much they will also be thrown